gallardohjl2/basededatosnegociosdigitales/UnidadII/documentacion/01-Joins.md

 on categories.categoryid = products.categoryid;

-select c.categoryid as [Número de Categoria], CategoryName as 'Nombre Categoria', ProductName as 'Nombre de Producto', UnitsInStock as 'Existencia', UnitPrice as Precio from
+select c.categoryid as [Nï¿½mero de Categoria],
+CategoryName as 'Nombre Categoria', ProductName as 'Nombre de Producto', UnitsInStock as 'Existencia', UnitPrice as Precio from